 According to a survey, 43% of those suffering from bloating reported taking medication to help relieve symptoms.
 This statistic reveals the severity of bloating and the need for more natural medicines solutions.
 Fortunately, natural medicine offers many simple and cost-effective treatment options, and if underlying causes can be found and addressed bloating is usually gone with the wind (pun intended).

 Although the physiology behind bloating is poorly understood, it’s generally believed to be caused by increased gas production in the GI tract.
 Bloating is truly a subjective measure meaning you don’t have to have a distended belly to be classified as having bloating.
 Below are some common causes of abdominal bloating that I look into when working with patients:

-- Food intolerances/sensitivities: classic ones being lactose or gluten intolerance.
+- Food intolerances/sensitivities: The classic ones being lactose or gluten intolerance.